x04000/Vitals7/README.md

-# Vitals7
+# Alpha of Vitals7
-A script similar at Arch Linux (thre isn't a SO, is only a python script)
+There only an Alpha and don't have the inst and script finished.
+He actually only contain the input!